 Why did you choose the Copenhagen MBA?

-What skills did you gain in your MBA that you apply to your current role?
+What lessons from the Copenhagen MBA do you apply to your role?